etopian/wordpressdocker/docs/index.md

 # Quick start, manual provisioning
 ## Our custom docker image
-First install Docker... see above for a link.
-We are using Docker 1.9.1.
-We are running Ubuntu 14.04.2 LTS
+First [install Docker](docker/Install-Docker-on-Ubuntu/).
+We are using Docker 1.12.3.
+We are running Ubuntu Xenial 16.04 LTS

 The following is a quick tutorial for deploying your site on Docker.
 It has been tested and works with sites like www.etopian.com.
 It also supports using an SSL certificate.
 It uses Alpine Linux for serving the actual site, the beautiful thing is that a site can be served in around 50mb of ram.
 Using the process below you can deploy multiple WP sites on the same box, at least 10 sites on a 1gb VPS extremely securely as each site lives in its own container.